ethancrist/iomicro/README.md

 const options = {
     appName: 'Microservice', // The name of your app.
     hello: 'The app is now online.' // The message logged when the app starts up.
+    apiKeysFile: '/path/to/api.keys', // Path to your encrypted file containing API keys
     ssl: {
         key: '/path/to/key.pem', // Path to your SSL key
         cert: '/path/to/cert.pem', // Path to your SSL cert